reald/uv-k5-firmware-custom/README.md

 <img src="images/df1.jpg" width=400 />

 Main screen in "DF Simple" mode.
-Gain step 5 is used, received signal strength is 118 (the higher the stronger the signal).
+Gain step 5 is used, received signal strength is 062 (the higher the stronger the signal).
 A means "VFO A" (can be A or B, does not matter), "AM" means amplitude demodulation (selected in the menu before), "U-" means lowest bandwidth (can be "N-", "N" or "W", too.
 Does not really matter.).
 433.920 is the selected frequency (433.92 MHz).

 ### ARDF Quick Setup ###

-For amateur radio direction finding (ARDF) with timing some steps are needed:
+For amateur radio direction finding (ARDF) with timing some more steps are needed:

 Turn the power knob at least 90° to switch the device on.

 ARDF Mode can be disabled/enabled in the menu (ARDF = OFF / ARDF / DF Simple).
 "ARDF" or "DF Simple" enable **manual gain control** stepping by pressing **UP/DOWN keys**.
 On step changes the attenuation by approximately 5dB.
 Index 0 has the smallest sensitivity.
 "DF Simple" has a simplified display especially created for [Draussenfuchs](https://draussenfuchs.de) or when no timing is needed.